foliant-docs/docs/src/config.md

 ### Root Options

 These are the options that are placed at the root of the config file.
-There are several built-in options, which are described below, but extensions may introduce their own root options (for example, [AltStructure](https://foliant-docs.github.io/docs/config/alt_structure/) or [EscapeCode](https://foliant-docs.github.io/docs/preprocessors/escapecode/)), so please refer to each extension's respective docs for details.
+There are several built-in options, which are described below, but extensions may introduce their own root options (for example, <link src="config/alt_structure.md" title="AltStructure">AltStructure</link> or <link src="preprocessors/escapecode.md" title="EscapeCode and UnescapeCode">EscapeCode</link>), so please refer to each extension’s respective docs for details.

 Here are all built-in root options: